 Dirty Money and Development

 The truth is that there is enough money in the world to get it done.
-One unexpected source of wealth that could play a large role is the world’s huge supply of dirty money: multinational companies’ undeclared profits, the proceeds of corruption, and the earnings of traffickers of drugs, weapons, and people – all of which is stashed away in offshore bank accounts, companies, and trusts.
+One unexpected source of wealth that could play a large role is the world’s huge supply of dirty money: multinational companies’ undeclared profits and the proceeds from corruption and the trafficking of drugs, weapons, and people – all of which is stashed away in offshore bank accounts, companies, and trusts.